xandesi/xandesi/README.md

-- 📫 How to reach me : scream
+- 📫 How to reach me : scream, if you cant scream again (but louder bruh)

 - ⚡ Fun fact: the mitochondria is the powerhouse of the cell